Important Question: What can you feed your pet guinea pig?

 Green, Red & yellow peppers (Capsicums), up to one-quarter chopped, is a favorite.
 A baby carrot is okay every other day.

-You can give him a couple fruits per day.
+You can give him a couple of small pieces of fruit per day.

 What you want to feed your guinea pig to reduce future health issues are…